 RAM Property Management

-The McDonald family has built many homes and relationships in San Benito County and the desire to have those same people manage these houses wasn’t far behind.
+The McDonald family has built many homes and relationships in San Benito County and the desire to have those same people manage these houses weren’t far behind.
 This is how RAM Property Management began.

 Larry and Marilyn McDonald came to Hollister in 1962, bringing Larry’s father Raymond to Hollister soon after.
-Raymond McDonald served as the 1973 president of the San Benito County Board of Realtors, built homes and practiced real estate for many years.
+Raymond McDonald served as the 1973 president of the San Benito County Board of Realtors, built homes, and practiced real estate for many years.
 Their work ethic and quality of homes built have always been respected in the community.
-Building homes from Las Brisas Estates, Ridgemark, Quail Hollow, Hillcrest, Sunnyslope and many more neighborhoods they had made a well-established name for themselves in San Benito County.
+Building homes from Las Brisas Estates, Ridgemark, Quail Hollow, Hillcrest, Sunnyslope, and many more neighborhoods they had made a well-established name for themselves in San Benito County.

 Roger McDonald the founder of RAM Property Management and McDonald Investments, Inc. began working at age 14 in the family business alongside his father, Larry.
-Roger has worked professionally in almost every aspect of construction throughout his life and now with over 45 years in the industry is continuing the quality, integrity and desire to contribute to his community that his family’s heritage established.
+Roger has worked professionally in almost every aspect of construction throughout his life and now with over 45 years in the industry is continuing the quality, integrity, and desire to contribute to his community that his family’s heritage established.

 We recognize our role and responsibility to our community as property managers.
-We want to continue in investing in the value of your property, the quality of life in our community, and the people of San Benito County.
+We want to continue investing in the value of your property, the quality of life in our community, and the people of San Benito County.